astorije/cryptic/README.md

 The first line downloads the script, so you need an Internet connection up and running.

+By default, the script creates a system partition of 20G.
+You can manually set a size as an argument, such as `./cryptic.sh 15G`.

 If you restarted your computer after the installation, your disk passphrase will be asked at the beginning of the process.
 The script will take some time to run, grab a coffee and be patient.